-One neutral comment was received stating that student accommodation was highly sustainable and accessible in this location but raised queries in relation to the ground floor facing Cambridge Street which they did not consider to be an active frontage or to provide a community hub as the current facility could.
+One neutral comment was received in relation to the originally submitted scheme stating that student accommodation was highly sustainable and accessible in this location but raised queries in relation to the ground floor facing Cambridge Street which they did not consider to be an active frontage or to provide a community hub as the current facility could.
 The comment went on to state the Cambridge Street elevation is too thin, and leaves a noticeable large gap in the streetscape, when the planning department should be creating a street 'wall'.
 The comment also stated that the scheme should consider landscaping, cycle lane, the pedestrian environment and crossing points.